 Variations for How to Cut Up An Avocado

 - To slice the avocado: I prefer to slice the avocado after removing it from the skin, as I find this yields the best-looking results.
-Especially if you plan to plate it beside your tuna salad or chicken salad.
+Especially if you plan to plate it beside your healthy tuna salad or healthy chicken salad.
 Place the peeled avocado flat-side-down on a chopping board and use a knife to carefully cut slices in the flesh (you can do this vertically for long slices or horizontally for small half-moons).
 Sometimes a slice can become stuck to the knife, just gently push it back into place before removing the knife from the avocado.

 You can also use food ‘stamps’ to slice heart, stars, and more out of your avocado slices for fun garnish!